History of gravitational theory: Giovanni Borelli

 In 1666, Giovanni Alfonso Borelli avoided the key problems that limited Kepler.
 By Borelli's time the concept of inertia had its modern meaning as the tendency of objects to remain in uniform motion and he viewed the Sun as just another heavenly body.
 Borelli developed the idea of mechanical equilibrium, a balance between inertia and gravity.
 Newton cited Borelli's influence on his theory.

 Evangelista Torricelli

 A disciple of Galileo, Evangelista Torricelli reiterated Aristotle's model involving a gravitational centre, adding his view that a system can only be in equilibrium when the common centre itself is unable to fall.

-European Enlightenment

 The relation of the distance of objects in free fall to the square of the time taken was confirmed by Francesco Maria Grimaldi and Giovanni Battista Riccioli between 1640 and 1650.
 They also made a calculation of the gravity of Earth constant by recording the oscillations of a pendulum.